 - Delegate: You don’t have to do it all on your own.
 There are tasks that can be shared or even passed on to free, or more capable, hands.
 If the work is something that you’re not needed for, then pass it on to those who can do it and keep your focus on the priorities.

-Pro-Tip: It’s helpful to have a project management software to help manage your vacation time.
+Pro-Tip: It’s helpful to have project management software to help manage your vacation time.
 Whether it’s for you or your team, this way you can make sure that everyone knows when you have time off.
-As an extra-benefit, you can also use the tool to manage your return to work and catching up on old work.
+As an extra benefit, you can also use the tool to manage your return to work and catch up on old work.

 Take it Further: A hiatus can actually help your business.
 Read our blog to learn more.